-The radios that you have hired cost a little over £110 + VAT each to replace, more in some cases, and they are your responsibility whilst on hire, so it makes sense to take a few sensible precautions to look after them.
+The radios that you have hired cost from £100 - 205 + VAT each to replace, and they are your responsibility whilst on hire, so it makes sense to take a few sensible precautions to look after them.

 When you receive your hired radio equipment, we strongly recommend that you check through the boxes and make sure that you have everything that you ordered, that it all works, and that this is everything that you need.